Linguistics and Human Brain: A Perspective of Computational Neuroscience: Computational Neuroscience Methods for Linguistics

-The methods introduced above operate as an integrated research framework rather than independent components (shown in Fig.~\ref{fig2_2}).
-To illustrate their interaction, we consider a representative research scenario in which one tests whether LLM representations can predict neural activity during sentence reading.
-In this representative scenario, the framework can be unpacked as follows:
+The methods introduced above function as an integrated framework rather than as isolated components (Fig.~\ref{fig2_2}).
+To illustrate their interaction, consider a representative alignment study testing whether LLM representations predict neural activity during sentence reading.